VBog/Bg-Bible-References/readme.txt

 If type = 'book', it displays the name of the book, chapter and verse in separate paragraph with verse number.
 If type = 'verses', it displays only the verses in separate paragraph with chapter number and verse number.
 If type = 'b_verses', it displays only the verses in separate paragraph with short book title, chapter number and verse number.
+If type = ’t_verses’, it displays the name of the book and verse in separate paragraph with chapter number and verse number.
 If type = 'quote', it displays only the verses without dividing them into paragraphs.

 == Installation ==